HERNANDEZMG/ELK-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the [filebeat.yml](Ansible-Playbooks/Filebeat-playbook.yml) and [metricbeat.yml](Ansible-Playbooks/metricbeat.yml) file to /etc/ansible/roles/ Directory.
-- Update the _____ file to include...
+- Update the configuration file to include the private IP of the Elk-Server to the ElasticSearch and Kibana sections of the configuration file.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to ELK-server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+* Which file is the playbook?
+Where do you copy it?
+The playbook is called filebeat-playbook.yml.
+You copy the file to the "/etc/ansible/hosts/" directory.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+* Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+The file you need to update is the filebeat.yml file which is a configuration file that will be dropped into the Elk-Server during the run of the ansible-playbook.
+When you update the host.cfg file in the ansible directory you will need to create a new group called [elkservers] and add the Private IP of the Elk-Server to the group.
+Then when configuring the filebeat.yml file you need to designate the Private IP of the Elk-Server in two lines of the .yml file.
+Lines 1106 and 1806 are the needed to be updated with the Private IP.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+* Which URL do you navigate to in order to check that the ELK server is running?
+The URL to use to verify the Elk-Server is running is the ELK-server public IP addres http://(0.0.0.0:5601)

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+The commands needed to run the Ansible configuration for the Elk-Server are:

+* ssh azadmin@JumpBox(PrivateIP)
+* sudo docker container list -a (locate your ansible container)
+* sudo docker start container (name of the container)
+* sudo docker attach container (name of the container)
+* cd /etc/ansible/
+* ansible-playbook elk.yml (configures Elk-Server and starts the Elk container on the Elk-Server) wait a couple minutes for the implementation of the Elk-Server
+* cd /etc/ansible/roles/
+* ansible-playbook filebeat-playbook.yml (installs Filebeat and Metricbeat)
+* open a new web browser (Elk-Server PublicIP:5601) This will bring up the Kibana Web Portal